Create a Better Work-Life Balance

 Set some job and personal goals within a specific time period- this helps with motivation and focuses your concentrate.
 Check in with your boss on work goals, or if nonexistent, set one of your own, ie, “increase customer response rate this quarter by 10 percent by editing the auto responder text” A personal goal may be “be more fit—go to the new Pilates class every Monday, Wednesday and Friday evening.”

 Make notes for your off-time activities

 Spontaneity is great for date night, but not so great for keeping your life organized.
 Use a smart phone app to track tasks and shopping items and calendar social engagements.
 This will not only make you a more reliable friend or partner, it is a huge time saver.
 What was that other thing you needed at the store?
 When was aunt Sally’s retirement party?
-Try Wunderlist– a cool, free app that also syncs to nearly every calendar platform.
-You can also share Wunderlists with others in real time, like a grocery list with your roommate.

 A calendaring side note: You need to see your work commitments and personal appointments in once place to avoid conflicts.
 But you also need to keep these calendars separate.
 An app like Google Calendar allows you to create as many calendars as you need, as long as they are tied to separate Google email accounts.

 Social media can be a huge time sucker.
 A recent Kansas State University study revealed between 60 and 80 percent of an employee’s time on the Internet is cyberloafing—doing something other than work.
 Self-impose restrictions on how often you check your social media accounts to get your actual work done within a reasonable schedule.

 Along the same line, schedule times of day you will check and respond to email.
 Resist the temptation to read incoming text and email each time you hear the inbox ping.
 Interrupting your work flow to check email will make it difficult to concentrate.

 Pay attention to your health